 Okay so I know that time might be precious and the idea of booking time off of work for potty training might seem pretty lame BUT you need to allow time for this process to work.
 Yes, there are schemes that promise potty training in three days but to be honest, that just heaps the pressure on everyone involved.

 I was working full-time as a teacher when my firstborn went through potty training.
 I had noticed signs for a few weeks that he was ready and so during the Easter break (two weeks), I dedicated the whole time to the process.
+Have some games ready!
 Yes of course it would’ve been lovely to do lots of trips together and visit family but we need to bunker down and just do it.
 We stuck to the lounge room and back yard for two weeks and by the end, he had really got the hang of it – this is not to say that he never ever had an accident again, but he didn’t need nappies anymore.

 My middle child went through the potty training process whilst I was at home with newborn baby E. Whilst potty training and the fourth trimester seem like a hellish combination, it did work at rather well because we were spending our time at home anyway.